 Maasai giraffes are common in savannah woodlands.
 They enjoy eating from tall acacia trees with their 18-inch long tongue.
-However, they also eat flowers, twigs and barks along their 16-20 hour eating period.
-Like other Kenyan giraffes, the Maasai subspecies gets water from fresh vegetables and can survive weeks without direct drinking.
+However, they also eat flowers, twigs and barks during their 16-20 hour eating period.
+Like other Kenyan giraffes, the Maasai subspecies get water from fresh vegetables and can survive weeks without direct drinking.

 Maasai giraffes also have a 15-month gestation period with the reproduction of single calves.
 However, about 70% of these calves die within their first year due to predation.
 Female Maasai giraffes have babysitting groups where all calves in the herd stay together and get grooming from the young and adult females.
 Their average lifespan is 30-40 years.

-The Rothschild’s giraffe, named after the famous zoologist Lionel Walter Rothschild, is the last kind of Kenyan giraffes.
+Rothschild’s giraffe, named after the famous zoologist Lionel Walter Rothschild, is the last kind of Kenyan giraffe.
 It is widespread in the Rift Valley region of the country.
-The most significant number of the Rothschild’s giraffe inhabits Baringo County, which led to the alias, Baringo Giraffe.
-Other spots to find this subspecies include Lake Nakuru National Park and the Crater Lake.
+The most significant number of Rothschild’s giraffe inhabits Baringo County, which led to the alias, Baringo Giraffe.
+Other spots to find these subspecies include Lake Nakuru National Park and Crater Lake.

 Habitat and Diet

 The Rothschild’s giraffe is perhaps the most protected of the Kenyan giraffes.
-They occur mostly in parks, and protected areas as opposed to the wild.
+They occur mostly in parks and protected areas as opposed to in the wild.
 There are only about 1500 individuals in the wild thanks to poaching, predation and interbreeding.
 In Kenya, they are common in Baringo and Nakuru Counties.
 They also live in some parts of Uganda.
-They eat acacia and other thickets as all other giraffes.
+They eat acacia and other thickets like all other giraffes.
 They also show excellent tolerance for other animals.